marionhardy/celltracker/README.md

 # Tracking microglial cells in brightfield rat cortical tricultures
 ## Introduction

-These brighfield images have been obtained from imaging rat cortical cell tricultures with the method developed in this lab.
+These brightfield images have been obtained from imaging rat cortical cell tricultures with the method developed in this lab.

-Paper describing the method can be found here: **Goshi, N., Morgan, R.K., Lein, P.J. et al. A primary neural cell culture model to study neuron, astrocyte, and microglia interactions in neuroinflammation.
+The paper describing this method can be found here: **Goshi, N., Morgan, R.K., Lein, P.J. et al. A primary neural cell culture model to study neuron, astrocyte, and microglia interactions in neuroinflammation.
 J Neuroinflammation 17, 155 (2020). https://doi.org/10.1186/s12974-020-01819-z**

 Broadly, these tricultures are composed of
 -  Neurons